-3.4.6 Investment in own shares
+3.4.7 Investment in own shares

 All of a bank's investment in its own common shares held directly or indirectly will be deducted from CET1 to avoid the double counting of a bank's own capital.
 The treatment described will apply irrespective of the location of the exposure in the banking book or the trading book.
-Moreover, banks should look through holdings of index/ mutual fund securities to deduct exposures to own shares.
-Following the same approach, bank must deduct any investment in their own additional tier 1 or tier 2 instruments.
+Moreover, banks should look through holdings of index/mutual fund securities to deduct exposures to own shares.
+Following the same approach, banks must deduct any investment in their own additional Tier 1 or Tier 2 instruments.

-3.4.7 Investments in the Capital of Banking, Financial and Insurance Entities
+3.4.8 Reciprocal crossholdings in the Capital of Banking, Financial and Insurance Entities